MetPX/sarracenia/doc/source.rst

 .. notes:
    These names correspond to business functions, not the machines that implement them.
-The names will be implemented as aliases on switches.
+The names will be implemented as aliases on pumps.
    ALLCAPS is just a convention to avoid confusion with hostnames, which are generally lowercase, similar to C convention for macros.